jackdesert/dailydancer/README.md

 PRETTY WARM ABOUT:
   * If two dates in body, choose the first one AFTER received-at
+  * Make a way to manually hide a message (this requires less effor than building a perfect system)
   * Do not display "Move in as soon as May 1st." as an event
   * Advertise it among friends
   * Advertise on facebook list